Lewis Moore: Career

+Heart of Midlothian

 Moore won the Heart of Midlothian U17s Player of the Year award in April 2015 and made his debut for the senior team in the final game of the 2015–16 season in a draw against St. Johnstone.
 He spent the following season on loan at Cowdenbeath where he scored his first goal in the Scottish Professional Football League against Forfar.

 After being loaned to Forfar for the 2018–19 season, Moore was loaned to Falkirk in August 2019.
 His loan move to Falkirk was ended early.

 Moore was loaned to Arbroath in February 2021.

+Queen's Park

 On 21 June 2021, Moore signed for Queen's Park on a permanent basis.

+Kelty Hearts

+On 1 July 2023, Moore signed for Kelty Hearts on a permanent basis.